 The applicable interest rates vary depending on a leverage ratio.
 The leverage ratio is defined in the Revolving Credit Facilities agreement by the ratio of net debt to consolidated cash flows of the Company (the "Leverage ratio").
-The applicable interest rates are as follows:
+As at January 31, 2022, the applicable interest rates are as follows: